raspberrypilearning/disco-dance-floor/en/step_4.md

 --- task ---

-In the 'Hierarchy' window.
-Expand the Floor GameObject and highlight all of the cubes.
+In the Hierarchy window, expand the 'Floor' GameObject and highlight all of the cubes.

 ![A screenshot showing the cubes in the menu highlighted.](images/cube-highlight.png)